With so many places to visit in Andalucia, it’s no wonder it’s my favourite region in Spain!

 Another quirk of the cove is that it is home to several palaeolithic paintings.
 If you want to see them you’ll need to book a tour, but it’s well worth it as they are a sight to behold!

-Tarifa isn’t the most well-known place to visit in Andalucia, but it’s one you should include on your list.
+Tarifa isn’t the most well-known place in Andalucia, but it’s one you should include on your list.
 This is especially so if you love wind sports!

 If this sounds like too much action for you, then you can just relax on the beach and watch the adrenaline junkies catch their fix!
-The beach is one of the best in Spain and an excellent reason to visit Tarifa!
+This beach destination is one of the best in Spain and an excellent reason to visit Tarifa!

 Granada is one of the most popular destinations in Andalucia and it’s somewhere you have to visit while you’re in the region.